Learning the Pareto Front with Hypernetworks: Introduction

-Our paper has the following contributions: \begin{itemize} \item We define the \textit{Pareto-front learning} problem -- learn a model that at inference time can operate on any given preference vector, providing a Pareto-optimal solution for that specified objective trade-off. \item We describe Pareto hypernetworks (PHN), a unified architecture based on hypernetworks that addresses PFL and show it can be effectively trained. \item Empirical evaluations on various tasks and datasets demonstrate the capability of PHNs to generate better objective space coverage compared to multiple baseline models, with significant improvement in training time. \end{itemize}
+Our paper has the following contributions: \textbf{(1)} We define the \textit{Pareto-front learning} problem -- learn a model that at inference time can operate on any given preference vector, providing a Pareto-optimal solution for that specified objective trade-off. \textbf{(2)} We describe \textit{Pareto Hypernetworks} (PHN), a unified architecture based on hypernetworks that addresses PFL and shows it can be effectively trained. \textbf{(3)} Empirical evaluations on various tasks and datasets demonstrate the ability of PHNs to generate better objective space coverage compared to multiple baseline models, with significant improvement in training time.